Tell me and I forget. Teach me and I remember. Involve me and I learn.

-To evaluate the impact of our curriculum, we monitor subjects using both formative and summative methods at various points throughout the year.
+We measure the impact of our curriculum in a range of ways.
+This is done consistently during lessons to highlight misconceptions and intervene where appropriate.
+We monitor subjects using both formative and summative methods at various points throughout the year.
 This process is overseen by the Deputy Head, as Assessment Lead, and is done in partnership with the school’s Leadership Team and Curriculum Subject Leaders.
 Monitoring the impact of our curriculum is done in a range of ways, including:

 - data analysis